Fair-Forward/datasets/README.md

 - `--skip-fetch`: Skip fetching data from Google Sheets and just build the website

+The new scripts `generate_catalog_new.py` and `build_from_google_sheets_new.py` accept an additional argument:

+- `--template`: Path to the HTML template file (default: `docs/new_index.html`)

 ### GitHub Actions

 This repository uses GitHub Actions to automatically build and deploy the website:

 - `.github/workflows/update_markdown.yml`: Builds the website from the local Excel file when changes are pushed
 - `.github/workflows/update_from_google_sheets.yml`: Fetches data from Google Sheets and builds the website on a schedule
+- `.github/workflows/update_markdown_new.yml`: Builds the website with the new design from the local Excel file
+- `.github/workflows/update_from_google_sheets_new.yml`: Fetches data from Google Sheets and builds the website with the new design

 ### Branch Strategy

 - `main`: The main branch that contains the production website
-- `feature/new-dataset`: A branch for testing the new Google Sheets integration
+- `feature/new-website`: A branch for testing the new website design